kengibson1111/tour-of-go/README.md

 ## Lessons

-* channels (close) - back to the keyword range used in a loop.
-It works on a channel, but the channel has to be closed for the loop to end.
-Channels don't have to be closed unless a receiver needs to be told.
-And it is a good practice to only have a sender close a channel.
-Sending on a closed channel causes a runtime panic.
-The sample creates a buffered channel (and the cap() function can be used on a buffered channel).
-  A routine is created and then main() waits on the range keyword.
-When the buffer has 10 ints, the loop activates because range can receive.
-Just before the routine shuts down, it closes the channel.
-This tells range to kick out of the loop.
-Cool.
-Again, write the same functionality in Java and compare the code :).

 * channels (select) - another way to do the previous lesson without using close(). select waits until a channel operation is ready, and if multiple channel operations are ready the channel operation order is not guaranteed.
 Create 2 channels - not buffered.
 One channel is the main processing channel and the other